 Pressing the clutch pedal will disengage the Electronic Speed Control.
 A slight increase in engine RPM before the Electronic Speed Control disengages is normal.

-UNDERSTANDING THE FEATURES OF YOUR VEHICLE 105 Vehicles equipped with manual transmissions may need to be shifted into a lower gear to climb hills without to be shifted into a lower gear to climb hills without speed loss.
+Vehicles equipped with manual transmissions may need to be shifted into a lower gear to climb hills without speed loss.

 Electronic Speed Control can be dangerous where the system cannot maintain a constant speed.
-Your vehicle could go too fast for the conditions, and you could lose control.
-An accident could be the result.
+Your vehicle could go too fast for the conditions, and you could lose control and have an accident.
 Do not use Electronic Speed Control in heavy traffic or on roads that are winding, icy, snow-covered or slippery.